AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 ### Install the service pack {#install-service-pack}

-Perform the following steps to install the Service Pack on an existing Adobe Experience Manager 6.5 instance:
+To install the service pack on an [!DNL Adobe Experience Manager] 6.5 instance, follow these steps:

 1. Restart the instance before installation if the instance is in update mode (and this is the case when the instance was updated from an earlier version).
 Adobe also recommends a restart if the current uptime for an instance is high.

-1. Before installing, take a snapshot or a fresh backup of your [Experience Manager] instance.
+1. Before installing, take a snapshot or a fresh backup of your [!DNL Experience Manager] instance.

 1. Download the service pack from [Software Distribution](https://experience.adobe.com/#/downloads/content/software-distribution/en/aem.html?package=/content/software-distribution/en/details.html/content/dam/aem/public/adobe/packages/cq650/servicepack/aem-service-pkg-6.5.7.zip).